cloudui/blogstack/content/page/about/index.md

 comments: false
 ---

-**Welcome!** I'm Eric, and I'm a rising senior studying Computer Engineering at the University of Maryland.
+**Welcome!** I'm Eric, and I'm a senior studying Computer Engineering at the University of Maryland.
 I have a small presence online via my [Twitter](https://twitter.com/below_ocean), my [short-form writing](https://echen.io/shorts) and my blog (here!), where I share advice and my inner musings.
 The topics I write about include:

 - Technology and the Internet
 - Cognitive Science and Pyschology